Git Tags: How to Mark Releases and Versions

 These practices align with maintaining clean history as discussed in Git best practices.

-Common Mistakes
+Common Mistakes to Avoid

 • Forgetting to push tags: Tags are local by default and must be pushed manually.
+This is one of the most common oversights, leading to tags that exist on your machine but are invisible to your team and deployment systems.

 Avoiding these mistakes helps maintain a reliable versioning system and complements lessons in common Git mistakes.